-126 Sarah M. Mountin, "The Legality and Implications of Intentional Interference with Commercial Communication Satellite Signals," U.S. Naval War College, 90, 2014. https://digital-commons.usnwc.edu/cgi/viewcontent.cgi?article=1013&context=ils (accessed September 28, 2020).
+126 Sarah M. Mountin, "The Legality and Implications of Intentional Interference with Commercial Communication Satellite Signals," U.S. Naval War College, 90, 2014. https://digitalcommons.usnwc.edu/cgi/viewcontent.cgi?article=1013&context=ils (accessed September 28, 2020).

-That said, if we are to tackle the challenges of horizontal and vertical proliferation of military space capacities, especially keeping in mind the escalation scenarios outlined above, how would these treaties/regime help deescalate the conflict?
-On one hand, treaty obligations can be cited.
-On the other hand, states face no consequences for creating debris (for example, caused by ASAT tests by China, the United States, Russia, or India), where national security of critical infrastructure trumps international obligations with no enforcement mechanisms in place.
+Status of Existing and Emerging Asia-Pacific Space Powers Capabilities the other hand, states face no consequences for creating debris (for example, caused by ASAT tests by China, the United States, Russia, or India), where national security of critical infrastructure trumps international obligations with no enforcement mechanisms in place.
 International U.N. backed sanctions against either China or Russia for ASATS and other space militarization acts will be vetoed by China and Russia, using their permanent member privilege in the U.N.
 Security Council.
 The space future that we need to anticipate besides orbital presence and support for terrestrial military forces is countries developing military power projection capacities beyond GEO to cislunar space and the Moon.
 This is a realistic scenario given the United States, China, Russia, and Japan are aspiring to establish human presence on the lunar surface by 2040.
 This changes the dynamic of space.
 Already, the PLA SSF leadership highlights the significance of the Earth-Moon space for China's national rejuvenation.
 The United States has identified the Moon and extraction of resources as a vision.
 Japan has plans to establish a lunar settlement by 2040.
 Russia announced plans to establish a lunar presence by 2040 as well.127 China and Russia signed a Memorandum of Understanding (MoU) in March 2021 to jointly establish a lunar base.128 Given these changes in space discourse from purely tactical to strategic, we need to factor such scenarios into our assumptions of status and space behavior by space faring nations in the Asia-Pacific.